petitmingchang/miR-target_checker/README.md

 Using user defined lists of up-reguated differentially expressed (DE) microRNA and down-regulated DE gene or vice versa from transcriptomic data to check known miRNA-target dataset.

 ### How to run the program
-First step is to compile the source code to executive file by C++ compliler
+First step is to compile the source code to executive file by C++ compliler.
+Except for Linux, both MacOS and Windows require installing a command-line C++ compiler tool first.
+On MacOS, you can download the Apple Xcode and install it from Apple Developer website.
+On Windows, you can download the open-source C++ compiler and follow the installation instruction from the CygWin website.
 ```sh
 g++ miR-target_checker.cpp -o miR-target_checker
 ```